 Policy on Hazing

-Hazing is any action or situation that recklessly or intentionally endangers mental or physical health, or creates substantial embarrassment, harassment, or ridicule, or involves the forced consumption of food, alcohol, or drugs in he course of initiation or continuing affiliation with an organization.
-Groups that violate the University Policy on Hazing will forfeit recognition.
+Hazing is any action or situation that recklessly or intentionally endangers mental or physical health, or creates substantial embarrassment, harassment, or ridicule, or involves the forced consumption of food, alcohol, or drugs in the course of initiation or continuing affiliation with an organization.
+Groups that violate the University Policy on Hazing may forfeit recognition.
 Hazing includes, but is not limited to, the following list of activities:

 - Participation in or creation of situations that cause physical harm or emotional strain, such as causing a member or nonmember to be the object of malicious amusement or ridicule.